Cell (processor): Synergistic Processing Element (SPE)

-In one typical usage scenario, the system will load the SPEs with small programs (similar to threads), chaining the SPEs together to handle each step in a complex operation.
-For instance, a set-top box might load programs for reading a DVD, video and audio decoding, and display, and the data would be passed off from SPE to SPE until finally ending up on the TV.
-Another possibility is to partition the input data set and have several SPEs performing the same kind of operation in parallel.
+In one typical usage scenario, the system will load the SPEs with small programs (similar to threads), chaining the SPEs together to handle each step of a complex operation.
+For instance, a set-top box might load programs for DVD reading; video and audio decoding; and display—then the data would be passed from SPE to SPE until finally ending up on the television.
+Another possibility is partitioning the input data set and having several SPEs perform the same kind of operation in parallel.
 At 3.2 GHz, each SPE gives a theoretical 25.6 GFLOPS of single-precision performance.

-Compared to its personal computer contemporaries, the relatively high overall floating-point performance of a Cell processor seemingly dwarfs the abilities of the SIMD unit in CPUs like the Pentium 4 and the Athlon 64.
-However, comparing only floating-point abilities of a system is a one-dimensional and application-specific metric.
+Compared to its personal-computer contemporaries, the relatively high overall floating-point performance of a Cell processor apparently dwarfs the capabilities of the SIMD unit in CPUs such as the Pentium 4 and the Athlon 64.
+However, comparing only the floating-point abilities of a system is a one-dimensional and application-specific metric.
 Unlike a Cell processor, such desktop CPUs are more suited to the general-purpose software usually run on personal computers.
 In addition to executing multiple instructions per clock, processors from Intel and AMD feature branch predictors.
-The Cell is designed to compensate for this with compiler assistance, in which prepare-to-branch instructions are created.
-For double-precision floating-point operations, as sometimes used in personal computers and often used in scientific computing, Cell performance drops by an order of magnitude, but still reaches 20.8 GFLOPS (1.8 GFLOPS per SPE, 6.4 GFLOPS per PPE).
-The PowerXCell 8i variant, which was specifically designed for double-precision, reaches 102.4 GFLOPS in double-precision calculations.
+The Cell is designed to compensate for this through compiler assistance, in which prepare-to-branch instructions are created.
+For double-precision floating point operations, as sometimes used in personal computers and often used in scientific computing, Cell performance drops by an order of magnitude, but still reaches 20.8 GFLOPS (1.8 GFLOPS per SPE and 6.4 GFLOPS per PPE).
+The PowerXCell 8i variant, which was specifically designed for double precision, reaches 102.4 GFLOPS in double-precision calculations.

 Tests by IBM show that the SPEs can reach 98% of their theoretical peak performance running optimized parallel matrix multiplication.

-Toshiba has developed a co-processor powered by four SPEs, but no PPE, called the SpursEngine designed to accelerate 3D and movie effects in consumer electronics.
+Toshiba has developed a coprocessor powered by four SPEs but no PPE, called the SpursEngine, which is designed to accelerate 3D and movie effects in consumer electronics.